Preserving Our Outdoor Heritage

 But the number of Americans who hunt has dropped sharply as older generations of hunters retire from hunting.
 Too few younger people are taking their place, leading to significant ecological and economic issues.

 The Fish & Wildlife Foundation of Florida financially supports FWC’s efforts to attract a new generation of men and women to hunting and the shooting sports, including archery.
 We also make grants to protect and manage important wildlife habitats and ensure public access to hunting lands, while improving deer stands, creating food plots, funding construction of wheelchair-accessible blinds and much else.
-One of our largest current projects is completing funding for the Palm Beach Shooting Sports Park, a multipurpose shooting facility that when opened will be able to host collegiate, national and Olympic-caliber competitive events, as well as safely support the needs of recreational target shooters, hunters, and hunter safety students.
+One of our largest recent projects was completing the Palm Beach Shooting Sports Park, a multipurpose shooting facility that can host collegiate, national, and Olympic-caliber competitive events, as well as safely support the needs of recreational target shooters, hunters, and hunter-safety students.

 You can help support the Foundation’s hunting and shooting sports initiative by making a donation here or buying the “Wildlife Foundation of Florida” specialty license plate that features the image of a deer.
 For every plate sold, our Foundation receives $25 for the above programs.